Universal; modern art form: New York, USA · Ancient–present (contemporary movement: 1980s–present)

 Loose freehand linesCasual, unplanned feelVaried stroke widthsPlayful imperfectionsSpontaneous composition

-About Doodle Style
+About Doodle style

 Doodle SVG art captures the carefree spirit of absent-minded sketching.
 With loose, expressive linework and a deliberately unrefined quality, doodles feel spontaneous and genuine.
 This style is perfect for bullet journals, casual branding, social media graphics, and any project that benefits from a relaxed, approachable aesthetic.